 You know the feeling of sunny skies, open slopes, and endless après?
 Now imagine a ski trip where that feeling never ends—one where the music hits just right and stirs something deep inside.
 Everyone’s just as stoked about the slopes as they are about the soundtrack, the dance floor is going off and the energy is electric.
 What’s better than a ski trip?
 A ski trip and a music festival rolled into one ultimate vacation.
 From can’t-miss EDM festivals and jam-band blowouts to laid-back bluegrass and intimate acoustic sets, these are the ski resorts that deliver standout winter music lineups (and exactly why they belong on your winter bucket list).

 Soak up the sun on the dance floor and the slopes of Alpe d’Huez. l Image: Tomorrowland Winter FestivalTomorrowland is an annual weeklong electronic dance music festival featuring 150+ of the world’s top electronic artists across almost every genre: trance, techno, hardstyle, house and more.
 Hit the slopes in between daytime sets and dance the night away on the famous heated mainstage.
-Notable headliners include Steve Aoki (who snowboarded after his set at the last festival), Steve Angello, Lost Frequencies, Charlotte de Witte and more.
-If you can’t make it to the festival, no worries – Alpe d’Huez has a reputation for its weekly live music events and nightlife.
+Past headliners include Steve Aoki (who snowboarded after his set at the last festival), Steve Angello, Lost Frequencies and Charlotte de Witte.
+Stay tuned for the exact festival dates and headliners for the 26/27 season.
+And if you can’t make it to the festival, no worries – Alpe d’Huez has a reputation for its weekly live music events and nightlife.

 Best For: EDM fans, festival lovers, après-party crowd